craigkai/rt-extension-toggletheme/README.md

 #### DESCRIPTION

     To save your eyes in the dark.
+The theme toggle button only displays for users who have the ModifySelf right.

 ![Demo](./static/images/demo.gif)